kali-linex/linex/Documentation/dev-tools/kgdb.rst

 kernel built-ins or in kernel modules if the code was built with ``CONFIG_KALLSYMS``.

-Kgdb is intended to be used as a source level debugger for the Linux kernel.
-It is used along with gdb to debug a Linux kernel.
+Kgdb is intended to be used as a source level debugger for the Linex kernel.
+It is used along with gdb to debug a Linex kernel.
 The expectation is that gdb can be used to "break in" to the kernel to inspect memory, variables and look through call stack information similar to the way an application developer would use gdb to debug an